esp-rs/std-training/book/src/03_2_cargo_generate.md

 $ cargo espflash --release --monitor /dev/SERIAL_DEVICE
 ```

-✅ Your output should look like this:
+✅ The last lines of your output should look like this:

 ```shell
 (...)